History of Maharashtra: Economy

-Maharashtra was a pioneer in the development of Agricultural Cooperative Societies after independence.
-In fact, it was an integral part of the then Governing Congress party's vision of 'rural development with local initiative'.
-A 'special' status was accorded to the sugar cooperatives and the government assumed the role of a mentor by acting as a stakeholder, guarantor and regulator, Apart from sugar, Cooperatives played a crucial role in dairy, cotton, and fertiliser industries.

-Support by the state government led to more than 25,000 cooperatives being set up by 1990s in Maharashtra.
+Maharashtra was a pioneer in the development of agricultural cooperative societies after independence.
+In fact, it was an integral part of the then-governing Congress party's vision of "rural development with local initiative".
+A 'special' status was accorded to the sugar cooperatives, and the government assumed the role of a mentor by acting as a stakeholder, guarantor, and regulator.
+Apart from sugar, cooperatives played a crucial role in dairy, cotton, and fertiliser industries.
+Support by the state government led to more than 25,000 cooperatives being set up by the 1990s in Maharashtra.

-Drought of 1972-73
+Drought of 1972–73

 In 1963, the government of Maharashtra asserted that the agricultural situation in the state was constantly being watched and relief measures were taken as soon as any scarcity was detected.
-On the basis of this, and asserting that the word famine had now become obsolete in this context, the government passed "The Maharashtra Deletion of the Term 'Famine' Act, 1963".
-They were unable to foresee the drought in 1972 when 25 million people needed help.
+On the basis of this—and to assert that the word 'famine' had become obsolete in this context—the government passed "The Maharashtra Deletion of the Term 'Famine' Act, 1963".
+Despite this confidence, a severe drought in 1972 led to 25 million people in need.
 The relief measures undertaken by the Government of Maharashtra included employment, programmes aimed at creating productive assets such as tree plantation, conservation of soil, excavation of canals, and building artificial lentic water bodies.
 The public distribution system distributed food through fair-price shops.
 No deaths from starvation were reported.

-Large scale employment to the deprived sections of Maharashtrian society which attracted considerable amounts of food to Maharashtra.
-The implementation of the Scarcity Manuals in the state prevented the mortality arising from severe food shortages.
-The relief works initiated by the government helped employ over 5 million people at the height of the drought in Maharashtra leading to effective famine prevention.
-The effectiveness of the Maharashtra was also attributable to the direct pressure on the government of Maharashtra by the public who perceived that employment via the relief works programme was their right.
-The public protested by marching, picketing, and even rioting.Nevertheless, the measures taken by the government were praised for being a model program for famine relief.
+Large-scale employment to the deprived sections of Maharashtrian society brought in considerable amounts of food to the state.
+The implementation of the 'Scarcity Manuals' in the state prevented mortality rising from severe food shortages.
+The relief works initiated by the state government helped employ over 5 million people at the height of the drought, leading to effective famine prevention.
+The effectiveness was also attributed to the direct pressure on the state government by the public, who perceived that employment via the relief works programme was their right.
+The public protested by marching, picketing, and even rioting.
+Nevertheless, the measures taken by the government were praised for being a model program for famine relief.

 Farmers' suicides

-Since 1990s, there has been a huge increase in number of suicides committed by Farmers in India with Maharashtra accounting for the largest percentage of cases.
-The main reason cited was their inability to repay loans mostly taken from banks and NBFCs.
+Since the 1990s, there has been a huge increase in number of suicides committed by farmers in India, with Maharashtra accounting for the largest percentage of cases.
+The main reason cited was the farmers' inability to repay loans, mostly taken from banks and NBFCs.

 Other reasons included the difficulty of farming semi-arid regions, poor agricultural income, absence of alternative income opportunities, and the absence of suitable counselling services.
 In 2004, the Mumbai High Court commissioned a report from the Tata Institute on the phenomenon.
 The report cited "government's lack of interest, the absence of a safety net for farmers, and lack of access to information related to agriculture as the chief causes for the desperate condition of farmers in the state."